libvips/libvips/doc/uhdr.md

 Other operations will NOT update the gainmap for you automatically.
-If you call something like [method@Image.crop], an operation which changes the image geometry, the gainmap and the image will no longer match up.
-When you save the cropped image, the gainmap is very likely to be incorrect.
+If you call something like [method@Image.crop], an operation which changes the image geometry, the gainmap and the image will no longer match.
+When you save the cropped image, the gainmap is likely to be incorrect.

-Any time you change the image geometry, you must also update the gainmap.
-A helper function, [method@Image.get_gainmap], makes this relatively easy: it returns a [class@Image] for the gainmap, and attaches the image pointer as the metadata item `"gainmap"`.
+A helper function, [method@Image.get_gainmap], makes updating the gainmap relatively easy: it returns a [class@Image] for the gainmap, and attaches the image pointer as the metadata item `"gainmap"`.
 Once you have updated the gainmap, you can overwrite this value.

 For example, in C you could write